 Chair Holyoke reminded Senators that this this was considered a first reading of the item and that there would be more time to consider the proposed changes before a vote was held.

-Senator Bryant (University-wide) asked whether there were other references in the APM that would need to be changed as part of this.
+Senator Bryant (University-wide) asked whether or not this policy has been cross-checked with existing policy to see if any existing protections were lost.
 AP&P Chair Mullooley stated that the table was designed to imagine every scenario in which a student might file a complaint related to a dispute, and to point to the relevant sections of the APM.

-Senator Hensen (English) expressed worry that the section on Disruptive Classroom Behavior was oriented toward what faculty should do, rather than what students should do.
+Senator Henson (English) expressed worry that the section on Disruptive Classroom Behavior was oriented toward what faculty should do, rather than what students should do.
 AP&P Chair Mullooley answered that APM 419 spells out more specifics, but that the chart could be enhanced to add additional cases.

-Senator Hensen (English) expressed concern about abolishing the policy without a clear replacement.
+Senator Henson (English) expressed concern about abolishing the policy without a clear replacement.
 AP&P Chair Mullooley answered that the table was designed to lay out possible courses of student action, not to lay out every specific remedy within the university.

 Senator Cady (History) asked what protocols are in place to protect faculty if erroneous or malicious complaints were brought.
 AP&P Chair Mullooley replied that this was potentially one reason why the APM section should be abolished because it creates contradictions with other APM sections and policies.
 In addition, the abolition of the AOM section had been proposed initially by Student Affairs.